Patapom/webgl/Web/blog/patapom/docs/BRDF/MSBRDFEnergyCompensation.md

 	Anyway, we will assume the anaytical formulation behaves in the same manner as the experimental data even though the resulting shapes and amplitudes don't quite match...
 	We are essentially interested in the relative relationships between various scattering orders rather than the absolute magnitude of the results.

-	In any case, the total energy is conserved and the sum of experimental white furnace tests for each order > 2 is the exact complement of the single-scattered order 1, their sum yielding the constant radiated energy $\pi$.
+	In any case, the total energy is conserved and the sum of experimental white furnace tests for each order > 2 (in red) is the exact complement of the single-scattered order 1 (in blue), their sum yielding the constant radiated energy $\pi$ (in green).

 	![Fresnel](./images/WhiteFurnaceConservationGGX.png)